NumlyYour life in numbers

 • 1.

-The best way to access foreign currency for UK travellers in 2025: use a Starling Bank debit card, Monzo card, or Wise card (physical or virtual) at ATMs abroad or for card payments.
+The best way to access foreign currency for New Zealand travellers in 2025: use a Starling Bank debit card, Monzo card, or Wise card (physical or virtual) at ATMs abroad or for card payments.
 All three offer the mid-market rate with zero or minimal fees.
 Avoid "no commission" bureau de change โ€” they make their money on the spread, not the commission.

 • 2.